divyakandi/Amazon_db/README.md

 - **Removing duplicates**: Duplicates in the customer and order tables were identified and removed.
 - **Handling missing values**: Null values in critical fields (e.g., customer address, payment status) were either filled with default values or handled using appropriate methods.

+## **Handling Null Values**
+Null values were handled based on their context:
+- **Customer addresses**: Missing addresses were assigned default placeholder values.
+- **Payment statuses**: Orders with null payment statuses were categorized as “Pending.”
+- **Shipping information**: Null return dates were left as is, as not all shipments are returned.
+-
+## **Objective**
+The primary objective of this project is to showcase SQL proficiency through complex queries that address real-world e-commerce business challenges.
+The analysis covers various aspects of e-commerce operations, including:
+- Customer behavior
+- Sales trends
+- Inventory management
+- Payment and shipping analysis
+- Forecasting and product performance
+## **Identifying Business Problems**
+Key business problems identified:
+1. Low product availability due to inconsistent restocking.
+2. High return rates for specific product categories.
+3. Significant delays in shipments and inconsistencies in delivery times.
+4. High customer acquisition costs with a low customer retention rate.